isisaddons-legacy/isis-module-security/README.md

 - It is not possible to set permissions on the root package.
 The workaround is to specify for `org` or `com` top-level package instead.

 Ideas for future features:
+- enhance the auto-creation of delegated user accounts, so that an initial role can be assigned and the user left as enabled
 - users could possibly be extended to include user settings, refactored out from [isis-module-settings](https://github.com/isisaddons/isis-module-settings)
 - features could possibly be refactored out/merged with [isis-module-devutils](https://github.com/isisaddons/isis-module-devutils).
 - hierarchical roles

 ## Change Log ##

-* `1.8.0` (snapshot) - released against Isis 1.8.0.
-ApplicationTenancy extended to support hierarchical tenancies, with path as primary key (nb: breaking change), support to make easier to extend (pluggable factories and events for all actions).
+* `1.8.0` (snapshot) - released against Isis 1.8.0.  `ApplicationTenancy` extended to support hierarchical tenancies, with path as primary key (nb: breaking change), support to make easier to extend (pluggable factories and events for all actions).
 MeService on TERTIARY menuBar.
 * `1.7.0` - released against Isis 1.7.0
 * `1.6.2` - made more resilient so can be called by an application's own 'security seed' service
 * `1.6.1` - support for account types and delegated authentication realm